 This page is for the semi-technical to very technical person.
 But I am a libertarian in the sense that everyone should be able to purchase whatever they want, no matter their individual level of skill.

 Selling parts is not profitable.
 I do it as a necessary part of the business of selling new clocks.
 New clock orders is what really pays the bills.
-At the moment to order parts it is easier just to call me at 1-707-795-1834 (please don't tie up my 800 number or my 707-795-1895 number where I get my new clock orders, it is not the price of the call (guess 25 cents) it's tying up the only 800 line so no one else can call.
-There is an amazing amount of impulse buyers out there in the world, including myself, and a missed call from a tied up 800 line can cost me $200.
+At the moment to order parts it is easier just to call me at 1-707-795-1895 (please don't tie up my 800 number where I get my new clock orders, it is not the price of the call, it's tying up the only 800 line.
+There is an amazing amount of impulse buyers out there in the world, including myself, and a missed call from a tied up 800 line can cost me.
 Thank you for your understanding.
 Barry Gamble

-UPS shipping on most orders is about $8
+USPS shipping on most orders is about $9.50

 We have a minimum order of $25, plus shipping.
 So plan and then plan some more.
 If you order $50 worth of parts and then try to order $4 more a week later, it will irritate you to pay $25 plus shipping for a $4 part.

-Back cover, chrome steel -- $12.
+Back cover, chrome steel -- $12 or $3 for a scratched one.
 For the 3 magnets that hold on the back see next item.
 Because of the $25 minimum order please add some lamps and/or magnets to your order.

 Magnets, rare earth epoxied to a hex dowel standoff (stronger than the original magnets) -- $1.50/each.
 There are normally 3 in a clock.
 Held on with gel-type of superglue.
 Don't use epoxy; it is too hard to get off later when you need to service the clock later on.